Khoacoder22/Web-Estimate-Age/README.md

 ## Description

 Web Estimate Age is a web application that allows users to estimate their age based on an image.
-The project uses modern technologies to recognize and predict age accurately.
+The project uses computer vision and deep learning technologies to recognize and predict age.

 ## Installation